KissAndRunTEB/KissAndRunTEB/README.md

 </p>

 <p align="left">
   - Mad Gains Esport Manager (C#, .NET, WPF, threads, libraries for scraping) allows tracking match results for players and decks.
-It scraps the website to get the current results of team players (currently set up for the game Gwent).
+It scraps the website to get the current results of team players (currently set up for team Elder Blood https://www.teamelderblood.com/ and the game Gwent).
 </p>